SanPen/GridCal/doc/md_source/grid_reduction.md

 # 👾 Grid Reduction

-GridCal has the ability to perform planning-style grid reductions.
+VeraGrid has the ability to perform planning-style grid reductions.

 A) From the schematic: